-One of the most important and memorable things any groom will do is choose his groomsmen.
+One of the most important and memorable things any groom will do is choose his groomsmen or groomsman.
 This group of people often represents those the groom feels are his best friends, the people he is closest to, and those who have made him into the person he is today.

-Choosing the group can be a difficult task.
-You may have several wonderful people in your life, and choosing only a few for the wedding party can end in someone feeling left out or you struggling to decide who might handle the responsibility the best.
+Figuring out how to pick groomsmen or the best way to ask groomsmen can be a difficult task.
+You may have several wonderful people in your life, and choosing only a few for the wedding party groomsmen can end in someone feeling left out or you struggling to decide who might handle the responsibility the best.

 Plan Ahead and Talk with Your Partner

 The most important person you need to consult before choosing your group of groomsmen is your future spouse.
-You should get their opinion on your initial ideas and feedback on how big you want your entire wedding party to be.
+You should get their opinion on your initial ideas and feedback on how to ask groomsmen to be in wedding.

 Once you two agree on the roles and expectations you have for your groomsmen, it will be easier to narrow down your list.
 Some things you should discuss with your future spouse include: